JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DeIdentification.md

 {%- capture model_description -%}
 Deidentification is a critical and important technology to facilitate the use of structured or unstructured clinical text while protecting patient privacy and confidentiality.
 John Snow Labs teams has invested great efforts in developing methods and corpora for deidentification of clinical text, PDF, image, DICOM, containing Protected Health Information (PHI):

-*   individual’s past, present, or future physical or mental health or condition.
+-   individual’s past, present, or future physical or mental health or condition.
-*   provision of health care to the individual.
+-   provision of health care to the individual.
-*   past, present, or future payment for the health care.
+-   past, present, or future payment for the health care.

 Protected health information includes many common identifiers (e.g., name, address, birth date, Social Security Number) when they can be associated with the health information.

 Spark NLP for Healthcare proposes several techniques and strategies for deidentification, the principal ones are:

-*   **Mask**:
+Mask:
 - entity_labels: Mask with the entity type of that chunk. (default)
 - same_length_chars: Mask the deid entities with same length of asterix ( * ) with brackets ( [ , ] ) on both end.
 - fixed_length_chars: Mask the deid entities with a fixed length of asterix ( * ).
 The length is setting up using the setFixedMaskLength() method.

-*   **Obfuscation**: replace sensetive entities with random values of the same type.
+Obfuscation: replace sensetive entities with random values of the same type.

-*   **Faker**:  allows the user to use a set of fake entities that are in the memory of spark-nlp-internal
+Faker:  allows the user to use a set of fake entities that are in the memory of spark-nlp-internal

 Also there is an advanced option allowing to deidentify with multiple modes at the same time.
 (Multi-Mode Deididentification).
 Deidentifies Input Annotations of types DOCUMENT, TOKEN and CHUNK, by either masking or obfuscating the given CHUNKS.

-## **🔎 Parameters**
+Parameters:

 - `ageRanges`: (IntArrayParam)
 List of integers specifying limits of the age groups to preserve during obfuscation